Ocanath/robot-graphics/README.md

 1. GLAD pretty much consists of two header files and a .c file.
 Look up GLAD online, their website has a little web client that lets you select files for up-to-date OpenGL extensions (currently on 4.something)

+For Assimp:
+1. Clone repository
+2. Open CMAKE and navigate to the cloned root directory
+3. make a new folder called 'build' as the cmake target, inside the assimp directory
+4. generate, open VS project, build all.
+Be sure to do a 'release' and a 'debug' build
+5. link dlls and headers to the project (headers should be added in this distro)

 For Bullet3: